 - Built Environment

-the latest research, industry experts and specialist facilities
+The latest research, industry experts and specialist facilities

-real-life employer projects that stretch their technical skills and creative thinking
+Employers who set projects that stretch their technical skills and creative thinking

 UTCs are smaller than traditional secondary schools.
 They are not academically selective and charge no fees.